-Claim: Prisoner of war who played an imaginary round of golf each day of his captivity found upon his release that he'd markedly improved his game.
+Claim: A prisoner of war who played an imaginary round of golf in his mind each day of his captivity found upon his release that he'd markedly improved his game.

 Example:[Collected via e-mail, 2004]

 Does anyone know the story of the prisoner of war in Vietnam who spent 7 years, every day, visualising playing golf?
 He supposedly came back and shot a hole in one at the first hole.